Nava2/propokertools2/test_scripts.md

 Expected: When selecting cards for P2, the cards previously selected for P1 should be greyed out and non selectable in the modal dialog.

-### Next Player Circle Turns Blue
-1. Select and save cards for player n.
-2. Select and save cards for player n+1.

-Expected: The next player's circle (n+1) should turn from black to blue indicating it is now enabled.